-With Indian IT firms planning to actively pursue the domestic BFSI sector, also awaits an opportunity to serve the Indian PSBs.
-We have assisted many clients in the and would we eager to work on your digital idea as well.
+With Indian IT firms planning to actively pursue the domestic BFSI sector, Classic Informatics also awaits an opportunity to serve the Indian PSBs.
+We have assisted many clients in the banking and financial services industry and would we eager to work on your digital idea as well.

 Originally Published On 4th September